bosamart/bosamart/README.md

 ## 🤖 AI & Automation

-Exploring how AI agents can transform network operations — from automated troubleshooting to intent-based config generation.
+Exploring how AI can assist network engineers with learning, documentation, troubleshooting, and automation.

+Currently learning:

+- AI-assisted network operations
+- Claude and ChatGPT workflows
-Currently experimenting with: Claude AI agents, MCP (Model Context Protocol), Python network automation
+- Python for network automation
+- Git and GitHub for project documentation

 ---